SumoLogic/sumologic-kubernetes-collection/docs/collecting-kubernetes-metrics.md

 In addition to all metrics we send by default from CAdvisor you also want to forward `container_blkio_device_usage_total`.

-You need to modify `kube-prometheus-stack.kubelet.serviceMonitor.cAdvisorMetricRelabelings` to include `container_blkio_device_usage_total` in regex, and also to add `container_blkio_device_usage_total` to `kube-prometheus-stack.prometheus.prometheusSpec.additionalRemoteWrite`.
+You need to modify `kube-prometheus-stack.kubelet.serviceMonitor.cAdvisorMetricRelabelings` to include `container_blkio_device_usage_total`.

 ```yaml
 kube-prometheus-stack: